kan01234/post/_posts/2024-09-17-iot-log-retrieval.md

 **5. Completion and Cleanup**

 * Once all files are uploaded:
-    * Delete the request JSON file.
     * Delete the temporary directory and its contents.

 Based on the requested time range, the device identifies the relevant daily and hourly directories in the file system (e.g., /var/log/iot_device/2024-09-10/10/).
-It selects the log files (*.log.gz) within those directories whose timestamps fall within the requested range.
+It selects the log files (*.json.gz) within those directories whose timestamps fall within the requested range.
 If filtering by log level is required, it further selects only the files with the _error

 #### Sequence